 German businessmen and women tend to wear subtle colours.

-Personal and business life tend to be kept separate in German offices so don’t expect too much in the way of small talk.
+Personal and business life tend to be kept separate in German offices, so don’t expect too much small talk.
 Discussing anybody’s income is a particularly taboo subject.
-Also, physical contact, other than a firm handshake, is generally unacceptable, so the shoulder patting and arm squeezing the British take for granted is unadvisable.
+Also, physical contact, other than a firm handshake, is generally unacceptable, so the shoulder patting and arm squeezing the British take for granted is inadvisable.

-Respect the privacy of your German colleagues; if you find an office door closed don’t enter without knocking and never call them at home unless you are literally faced with a catastrophe.
+Respect the privacy of your German colleagues; if you find an office door closed, don’t enter without knocking and never call them at home unless you are faced with a catastrophe.

-Germans are very direct in negotiations and say exactly what they want and you will be expected to be the same.
-When making a pitch, avoid flowery sales talk and just provide a thorough presentation of the facts.
-Similarly, if a project is being presented to you, prepare to be inundated with facts, figures, graphs and charts.
+Germans are very direct in negotiations and say precisely what they want, and you will be expected to be the same.
+When making a pitch, avoid flowery sales talk and provide a thorough presentation of the facts.
+Similarly, prepare to be inundated with facts, figures, graphs and charts if a project is presented to you.

-You need to arrange meetings well ahead of time as your German counterparts will tend to have fairly inflexible schedules and trying to rearrange a meeting at short notice will not be appreciated.
+You need to arrange meetings well ahead of time as your German counterparts tend to have inflexible schedules, and trying to rearrange a meeting at short notice will not be appreciated.
 Cancelling an appointment at the last minute is more taboo than being late!

 At a business meal, the proceedings will usually be initiated by the host, so watch and follow!